Love Can Build a Bridge (album)

-Love Can Build a Bridge is the sixth and final studio album by American country music duo the Judds, released by RCA Nashville in September 1990.
+Love Can Build a Bridge is the sixth and final studio album by American country music duo the Judds, released by RCA Records in September 1990.
 It features the singles "Born to Be Blue", the title track, and "One Hundred and Two".
 The title track has later been covered by several other artists.

 Critical reception

-Billboard published a mixed review of the album in the September 22, 1990 issue.
+Billboard published a mixed review of the album in the September 22, 1990, issue.
 The review praised the Judds "striking vocal harmonies," but criticized the album as not "memorable."
 The review said the album lacks a "clarifying observation," a "soul-revealing story," or a "final-word phrase," leaving the listener wishing for "more substance."